cloudfoundry/docs-bosh/content/drain.md

 Drain script is usually just a regular shell script.
 Since drain script is executed in a similar way as other release job scripts (start, stop, pre-start scripts) you can use job's package dependencies.

+!!! note
+    Drain scripts run at a lower CPU scheduling priority than the BOSH agent to keep the agent responsive.
+See [Job Lifecycle](job-lifecycle.md) for details.

 Drain script should be idempotent.
 It may be called multiple times before or after process is stopped.

 You must ensure that your drain script exits in one of following ways: